Characterizing Distances of Networks on the Tensor Manifold: Results

-To illustrate this and from a classification perspective, we accessed the Gene Expression Omnibus (GEO).
-In particular, we selected two public datasets, GSE11508 and GSE 30652, that possess 59 pluripotent / 160 non-pluripotent and 159 pluripotent / 32 non-pluripotent cell samples, respectively.
-Within each pluripotent samples of both datasets, there contains varying types that include human embryonic stem cells (hESCs) and induced pluripotent stem cells (iPSCs).
+In this section, we apply the proposed distance measure towards cellular differentiation as depicted in Figure \ref{fig:sweet_spot}.
+This epigenetic landscape provides a stylistic hierarchal view cellular differentiation, i.e., elevation associates to degrees of pluripotency or the ability for a cell to differentiate.
+At a high level, one can consider the intricate and complex processes of cellular differentiation as a network whereby such bifurcations relate to differentiated states \cite{Tesch1}.
+To illustrate this, we accessed the Gene Expression Omnibus (GEO) of two public datasets, GSE11508 and GSE 30652, that possess 59 pluripotent / 160 non-pluripotent and 159 pluripotent / 32 non-pluripotent cell samples, respectively.
+Within each pluripotent samples, there contains tissue types that include human embryonic stem cells (hESCs) and induced pluripotent stem cells (iPSCs).
 This results in a potential mix of differentiation, i.e., iPSCs pluripotency may be much lower than hESCs yet are deemed pluripotent.
-Here, we are primarily interested to examine how ``far'' apart differentiated samples are from their counterparts and would be key in devising a necessary quantitive framework characterizing Waddingtons Landscape.
-As such, through the use of the KEGG database downloaded from Pathway Commons, we construct a single pluripotent network whereby the weights are the gene-to-gene correlation of twenty random pluripotent samples selected from each of the respective data sets.
+Here, we are interested to examine how ``far'' apart differentiated samples are from their counterparts.
+As such, we construct a single pluripotent network similar to previous work \cite{Sandhu1} where the weights are the gene-to-gene correlation.
 This was done similarly for a single non-pluripotent network.
 Together, this was repeated to generate 50 pluripotent and non-pluripotent networks from each GSE11508 and GSE 30652.
 Figure \ref{fig:stem} presents heat map results as well as the average network distance between such networks.
 As one can see, we see a marked increase in distance between pluro and non-pluro samples.
-We note the Frobenius norm follows this same pattern and can primarily be attributed to the fact that we fixed the topology between pluro/non-pluro networks, the small number of samples for correlation, as well as the dependency of our underlying interactome KEGG network.
-This said, we have presented such results here to motivate the need for future work.
+We note while the Frobenius norm follows the same pattern, this is primarily due to the topology being fixed amongst samples as well as sparse interactions compared to work by Teschnedorff \cite{Tesch1}.
+We provide this to highlight the tacit topological dependence on distance which requires further study that is on-going (e.g., accounting for signaling interactome hierarchy).